Do black holes store negative entropy?: The area theorem and the generalised second law

-On the other hand, the generalised second law (\ref{eq:gsl}) can be regarded as a consequence of the following equation, which holds for any unitary dynamics $\hat{U}^{B\bar{B} \to B'\bar{B}'}$ that converts the initial system $B\bar{B}$ into a combined system of the black hole $B'$ and its outside $\bar{B}'$:
+On the other hand, Bekenstein's generalised second law (\ref{eq:gsl}) can be regarded as a consequence of the following equation, which holds for any unitary dynamics $\hat{U}_{B\bar{B} \to B'\bar{B}'}$ that converts the initial system $B\bar{B}$ into a combined system of the black hole $B'$ and its outside $\bar{B}'$:

 where $I$ is the mutual information defined by $I(B:\bar{B}):=S(B)+S(\bar{B})-S(B\bar{B})$.
 Hence, for any unitary process which increases the mutual information between the black hole and its outside (that is, $I(B':\bar{B}')- I(B:\bar{B})\ge 0$), Eq.~(\ref{eq:gsl}) holds.
 Notice that this equation, related to the subadditivity of the entropy, is also an underlying basis of quantum thermodynamics \cite{P89,Peres}.
-We note that the generalised second law has also been proven even in a semi-classical regime, taking into account quantum field theory \cite{W12}.
-Therefore, the Bekenstein equation~(\ref{eq:Beken}) has shown no explicit inconsistency with any of the phenomena following the area theorem (\ref{eq:area}) or the generalised second law (\ref{eq:gsl}), even from a quantum information theoretic viewpoint.
+We note that the generalised second law has also been proven even in a semi-classical regime, taking into account quantum field theory \cite{Wa12}.
+Therefore, the Bekenstein-Hawking equation~(3) could be consistent with any of the phenomena following the area theorem (\ref{eq:area}) or the generalised second law (\ref{eq:gsl}), even from a quantum information theoretic viewpoint.